ABOUT THE AWARD

 - Entry conditions and requirements must be strictly adhered to or applications may be rejected.

-- The award winner will be announced by end of August 2025 and the award should be completed by end of August 2026.
+- The award should be completed by the end of 2027.

 - The RSA will have regular contact with the winner during the 12-month period.